 Mr. Sinclair worked for Los Angeles Mayor Richard Riordan as Executive Director of Progress LA, a city-wide campaign to reform the land use process.
 He has also served as head of investor and financial communications for Ketchum, and as a vice president at Gavin Anderson & Company.
-In addition to a Masters in Public Administration from the Kennedy School, Patrick holds a BA degree from New York University.
-A native of Missouri, Patrick has three children and currently lives in Playa Del Rey, CA.
+In addition to a Masters in Public Administration from the Kennedy School, Mr. Sinclair holds a BA degree from New York University.
+A native of Missouri, Mr. Sinclair has three children and currently lives in Playa Del Rey, CA.

 As the Chief Executive Officer of the Partnership for LA Schools, Joan Sullivan oversees all aspects of the organization to ensure students receive a quality education.
 Prior to her post as CEO, Ms. Sullivan served as the Deputy Mayor of Education for Los Angeles.
 In that role, she oversaw Mayor Antonio Villaraigosa’s education policy agenda, working closely with the superintendent and board president to transform the nation’s second largest school district.
 She also oversaw the Partnership to accelerate student achievement at scale within the district’s lowest performing schools.